Last Updated on April 10, 2026

 Chiang Dao Nest 1 is one of the best places in Chiang Dao to eat Western food.
 They do brunch, sandwiches, toasts, salads, egg dishes and pasta.

-Along the main road you can find a cute little restaurant runned by an older lady.
-She only has 5 tables and cookes all the food herselves.
+Along the main road you can find a cute little restaurant (location) runned by an older lady.
+She only has 5 tables and cooks all the food her selves.
 It’s here where we ate the best pad thai in Thailand for only 50 THB.

 Microkosmos is a nice place that serves great burgers, fries, home-brewing beers and craft beers from all over the world.
 Thailand still taxes imported alcohol exorbitantly, so expect the beers to be expensive.